mjmaher987/Real-Time-Embedded-Systems/README.md

 - Upload Useful assignments and answers
 - Add links of useful courses (videos) and their assignments with answers
 - The previous suggestion can be converted into a bank of questions that is useful for teaching assisstants to design homeworks
+- Upload the source books of both courses